 I lost weight when I STOPPED following diet rules, tips and tricks.
 But for the purpose of this Halloween post please forgive my loose use of the word “trick”.

 Don’t be scared to eat at a party, worry you ruined everything and then decide to restart your diet tomorrow.

 Try being more flexible with your food choices, today!

 Build healthy eating and exercise habits.
 A healthy weight will follow.

 Now you have a simple plan for enjoying parties without being scared to eat food that doesn’t have nutrition labels.
 Stop trying to eat the PERFECT amount and start eating more naturally.
 If you want things to be different you need to try something different.
 Sign up for my newsletter (below) and you’ll receive one of the best strategies I learned.

 What healthy starter or side dish do you like to bring to parties?
 Let me know in the comments below!

-PS I will not be going as a food label this year 🙂 I’ve only ever gone as a bee.
+PS I won’t be going as a food label (see first photo in this post!)
+I’ve only ever gone as a bee.

 Sharing what I learned makes the 10 years I STRUGGLED worth it